Azure-Samples/semantic-kernel-rag-chat/README.md

     using Microsoft.SemanticKernel.Connectors.Memory.AzureCognitiveSearch;
     ```

-    Replace the builder code we wrote in Chapter #2, where we instantiate the Semantic Kernel ~~, to include a Qdrant memory store and an OpenAI embedding generation service.~~
+    Replace the Qdrant memory store that we added in Chapter #2 with the Azure Cognitive Search memory connector.

     ```csharp
-    AzureCognitiveSearchMemory memory = new AzureCognitiveSearchMemory(
+    AzureCognitiveSearchMemory acsMemory = new AzureCognitiveSearchMemory(
         configuration["ACS_ENDPOINT"],
         configuration["ACS_KEY"]
     );
+    ```

+    Then, update the builder code where we instantiate the Semantic Kernel.
+We can remove the OpenAI embedding generation service and the Qdrant memory store from the builder, and replace them with the Azure Cognitive Search memory that we just created.

+    > TODO: explain why ACS doesn't need embedding service

+    ```
     IKernel kernel = new KernelBuilder()
         .WithLogger(sp.GetRequiredService<ILogger<IKernel>>())
         .Configure(config => config.AddOpenAIChatCompletionService(
             serviceId: "chat",
             modelId: "gpt-3.5-turbo",
             apiKey: apiKey))
-        .WithMemory(memory)
+        .WithMemory(acsMemory)
         .Build();
     ```

+> TODO: What is difference between .WithMemory and .WithMemoryStorage?
+Also explain ISemanticTextMemory interface -- what is semantic text memory?
+How is this different than Qdrant, which implements IMemoryStore?

->  TODO: explain that we are using the same `SearchMemoriesAsync` function and why this doesn't need to be changed
+>  TODO: explain that we are using the same `SearchMemoriesAsync` function and why this doesn't need to be changed.
+Point back to where we added that in README.

 1. The complete code files (with additional comments).
     <details>